ideapark/kedu/addon/monlog.md

 amount of different numbers being tracked needs to be limited: ten thousand per process is a reasonable upper bound for you to keep in mind.

+In one word, e,g. metrics describes that there were 15 requests in the last minute that took 4 seconds to handle, resulted in 40 database calls, 17 cache hits, and 2 purchases by customers.
+The cost and code paths of the individual calls would be the concern of profiling or logging.